Erlang-Enclave-Thesis/sgx-erlang-extension/README.md

 Ubuntu 18.04, SGX SDK 2.9.1, Erlang/OTP 23, GCC/G++ 10.1.0-2

 **Note:** Parts of erl\_interface were deprecated with the release of Erlang/OTP 23 which therefore does not support the C Node prototype, everything else we provide works fine with this release.
-Therefore, to use all provided functionality an earlier version can be used and the project has also been tested with Erlang/OTP 20.
+Therefore, to use all provided functionality an earlier version can be used and the project has also been tested with Erlang/OTP 20 and 22.

+## Usefulness of Erlang SGX

+The idea with this project was to provide security benefits to Erlang, while supporting legacy codebases.
+We propose two different methods by which we can achieve this;

+1. Replace NIFs used in BEAM with SGX versions.
+For instance, the NIFs used in the _crypto_ library under the hood could be replaced to provide hardened crypto functions seamlessly for current Erlang applications.
+This could also enable confidentiality of the C binaries in SGX.
+Here the overhead is small, _without_ optimizations our NIFs had an overhead of between 30 and 250 microseconds depending on context switches.
+This should be very doable as we presented a minimum viable product here.

+2. Run Erlang code itself in SGX.
+This could be achieved in a number of ways (future work...), and would protect legacy Erlang applications.
+Although, security and performance need to be evaluated.

+## Future Work Ideas

+#### BEAM SGX

+1. Compile BEAM to another target, such as WebAssembly and run in SGX.. can we use [Lumen](https://github.com/lumen/lumen)?

+2. If BEAM is to be used, a first step could be to examinate each syscall performed by BEAM (67 unique syscalls for '_hello world_').
+Thereby, we could determine which calls could be ignored, resolved internally in SGX, or forwarded out to OS if absolutely necessary.
+Remember a vast majority of calls performed are made from the BEAM scheduler and could be ignored at a performance cost.
+It is also possible to tweak build options to lessen these calls, but BEAM was not really built with this in mind so this needs to be investigated further in that case.
+Thereafter, the dream solution involve a custom layer specifically optimized for BEAM according to its syscalls.

+3. MPMC pipe use in BEAM is a big hurdle for Graphene.
+We are not quite sure if this could effect other frameworks as well, are these pipes only used intra-process?
+In SGX we ideally want end-to-end communication and encryption just to be sure nothing leaks during external communication.